 Located in the Campus Center, the Campus Bookstore carries dorm and study supplies, MCLA swag, and of course, textbooks.
 All faculty and staff receive a 10% discount.
+Just show your MCLA ID card.

 Brown Bag

 Brown Bag Lectures are monthly presentations by faculty on work they have done.
 The series is sponsored by Academic Affairs.
 All full-time and part-time faculty as well as staff and students are welcome to attend.